polterguy/phosphorusfive/plugins/p5.io/README.md

 a slash "/".

 Also notice, that although you _can_ load and save binary data with p5.io - Hyperlambda and p5.lambda, is not in general terms, very adequate for manipulating binary data.
-This means that you can load binary blob data, but for the most parts, the only intelligent thing you can do with it, is to base64 encode this data, and/or, pass it into other Active Events, that knows how to handle your binary data.
+This means that you can load binary data, but for the most parts, the only intelligent thing you can do with it, is to base64 encode this data, and/or, pass it into other Active Events, that knows how to handle your binary data.

 ## Handling files in your system